 The Life In Vacant Spaces Trust contacted Chris asking him to submit a course design and proposal for the Red Zone encompassing Brooker Avenue, which they have leased for an initial 4-year period.
-Many local groups including Radio Controlled model racers, Drone racing, children’s pump track, and native flora plantings are sharing the space, and disc golf will join them before summer 2019.
+Many local groups including Radio Controlled model racers, Drone racing, children’s pump track, and native flora plantings are sharing the space, and the disc golf 9-Basket course was completed in November.

 10) 2019 – Rawhiti Domain, Christchurch (In the pipeline)

 Chris was approached directly by the Youth Alive Trust in New Brighton to design a course for Rawhiti Domain – which is in an ideal location and is perfectly suited to disc golf.
 Although an 18-basket design is anticipated, a 9-basket loop has been proposed and accepted as a test installation to ensure other park stakeholders are on board before extending the course.
 Funding is yet to be found for this course.

 11) 2019 – Hanmer Springs (In the pipeline)